-You’re planning your dream trip to Maui but don’t know how much time you should allot for your island adventure.
-I’ve put together a 7, 10, 14 Day Maui itinerary that covers the whole island and also includes that much needed relaxation time on all the best beaches.
+You’re planning a dream trip to Maui but don’t know how much time you should allot for your island adventure.
+I’ve put together a 7, 10 or 14 Day Maui itinerary that covers the whole island and also includes that much needed relaxation time on all the best beaches.

-Of course if is possible to drive around the island in a day so if you’d like to stay at the same place the entire trip you can do that.
+Of course if is possible to drive around the whole length of Maui in a day so if you like to stay at the same place the entire trip you can do that.
 Just pick and choose your day trips.
 This would give you more beach time.
 And time wasted at the beach isn’t time wasted.
-Straight from the source

 maui itinerary 7 days

 Maui itinerary 10 days

 how to get To maui

 Did you know that the Hawaiian Islands are the most isolated island chains in the world?!
 That means no matter where you coming from its going to be a long flight.

 Maui has many direct flights from the mainland especially on the West coast.
 Even if you can’t find a direct flight connecting through Honolulu isn’t terrible, from HNL to OGG (airport code for Kahului on Maui) its only a half hour flight.

 Once arriving on Maui I ALWAYS recommend that you rent a car/jeep.
 The islands public transportation is very limited and time consuming.
 Having your own wheels only amplifies your Maui vacation and gets you to where you need to be.